 The passive form of the past continuous tense consists of was or were + being + the past participle of the verb.
 It is used to express an action done to the subject.
 The action must be in the past and unfinished at the time concerned.

-- My house was being renovated, so I stayed in a nearby hotel.
+- The house was being renovated, so we stayed in a nearby warehouse.

-- They arrived while dinner was being prepared.
+- We waited for an hour while dinner was being prepared.

 The past continuous tense in questions is used with the past form of an auxiliary verb was or were.
 It comes before the subject which is followed by the present participle of the main verb: was/were + subject + verb-ing.

-- What were the children doing sitting cross-legged on the floor?
+- What were they doing sitting cross-legged on the floor?

 - He was writing a letter yesterday.